kontrolilo/kontrolilo/README.md

 Please install pre-commit first according to the documentation.

-Afterwards put the need hook into your `.pre-commit-config.yaml`:
+Afterwards put the needed hooks into your `.pre-commit-config.yaml`:

 ```
 ---